Autostronomy/AutoProf/README.md

 where *IMG* is the unaltered input image, *pixscale* is the pixel scale in arcsec/pix, *name* is a string that identifies the galaxy, *results* is a dictionary containing the output of all previous pipeline steps, and *kwargs* is a dictionary with all user specified arguments from *List Of AutoProf Arguments* if they have non-default values.
 The output of every function in the pipeline is a dictionary with strings for keys.
 If you wish to replace a function, make sure to have the output follow the same format.
-So long as your output dictionary has the same keys/value format, it should be able to seamlesly replace that step in the pipeline.
+So long as your output dictionary has the same keys/value format, it should be able to seamlessly replace that step in the pipeline.
 If you wish to include more information, you can include as many other entries in the dictionary as you like, the default pipeline functions will ignore them.
 See *How Does AutoProf Work?* for the expected outputs from each function.